tmfrln/paraqus/doc/source/development.rst

 Development
 ===========

-Contributions to improve Paraqus are welcome and should be made as pull requests in the github repository.
+Contributions to improve Paraqus are welcome and should be made as pull requests in the `github repository <https://github.com/tmfrln/paraqus>`_.
-In the following, some details of the package structure, implementation, and code style are summarised to help new contributors get up to speed.
+In the following, some details of the package structure, implementation, and code style are summarized to help new contributors get up to speed.

 Python versions
 ---------------

-Since Paraqus is written as a tool to export Abaqus results, the code must be compatible with the Python version used by Abaqus, which is Python 2.7 for releases before Abaqus 2024.
-Abaqus-specific code in `paraqus.abaqus` does not habe to be compatible to Python 3.X however.
+Paraqus is intended to run in a standalone Python interpreter, as well as in the Python interpreter shipped with Abaqus (Python 2.7 for releases before Abaqus 2024).
+The core functionality therefore must work with Python 2.X and 3.X.
+Abaqus-specific code in `paraqus.abaqus` does not have to be compatible to Python 3.X however.

 Code style
 ----------

-The Paraqus code style is based on `PEP 8 <https://peps.python.org/pep-0008/>`_, and is documented using numpy-style docstrings - a style guide can be found e.g. `here <https://numpydoc.readthedocs.io/en/latest/format.html>`_.
+The Paraqus code style is based on `PEP 8 <https://peps.python.org/pep-0008/>`_, and is documented using Numpy style docstrings - a style guide can be found e.g. `here <https://numpydoc.readthedocs.io/en/latest/format.html>`_.
 We refrain from enforcing linting for commmits, but encourage contributions to adapt the style in the present code.

 Package structure
 -----------------

-Paraqus is intended to run in a standalone Python interpreter, as well as in the Python interpreter shipped with Abaqus.
-The core functionality therefore must work with Python 2.X and 3.X, and is imported directly from the package root, e.g.
+The core functionality is imported directly from the package root, e.g.

 .. code-block:: python